- 1 Average student loan interest rate federal

 There are too many factors to say with certainty what your monthly income will be, but as a general rule of thumb, if you have a job and your gross income is 2.5 times the amount of the loan you want to take out, you should have no problem paying for it.
 For example, if you’re going to take out a $10,000 loan, your monthly gross income should be at least $25,000.

 There are many advantages associated with the grace period.
 First, subsidized federal loans

-have a lower repayment cost, so students who opt for subsidized federal loans will be able to
+have a lower repayment cost, so students who opt for subsidized federal student loans will be able to

 afford their education at lower costs.
 For students with parents, this is the greatest benefit, since

 the parents will be able to take care of their children during the grace period.
 In addition, during

 this time, the student does not need to make the repayment, as long as he or she follows the

 requirements and completes the requirements indicated in the agreement.

 If you are a graduate, you are encouraged to apply for student loans first, before proceeding to

 the part of getting the consolidation of the loans.
 Graduate students usually have financial needs